rlayne/ELF-v2.0-Descriptor/README.txt

 %-          Conference on Computer Vision.
 Marseille, France.
 %-------------------------------------------------------------------------------

+Usage:
+The entrypoint for this code is the function genDescriptor.
+Please edit the function for usage instruction and assistance with parameters.

 Context:
 This code package is a proximal implementation of Gray and Tao's ELF descriptor, and the code has been upgraded a bit here and there over time to support masking and improve computational efficiency.